 NB: 'scaling out' is the replication of an idea to other location(s) at the same scale e.g. from one team to another team.
 'Scaling up' instead, is the expansion in the area of coverage, for example from team, to department, to community to national levels.

 In reality, the context we work in requires the capability to continually address issues by developing and redeveloping practices which keep the person (and their outcomes) at the centre.
 We think that this means that it becomes less about recognising static solutions and more about using processes and creating spaces which facilitate experimentation that will lead to better outcomes.

-Please feel free to contact us if you would like to discuss our projects, strategy or how we can support you with issues related to evidence-informed practice.
+Please feel free to contact us if you would like to discuss our projects, strategy or how we can support you with issues related to innovation and improvement

 Programme Manager: Lisa Pattoni